liztino/liztino.github.io/_pages/about.md

   align: right
   image: Tarantino_pic_GBT.jpg
   image_circular: false # crops the image to make it circular
+  more_info:
-  more_info: A picture of Elizabeth Tarantino at the Green Bank Observatory>
+  alt: Dr. Elizabeth Tarantino at the Green Bank Observatory

 selected_papers: False # includes a list of papers marked as "selected={true}"
 social: True # includes social icons at the bottom of the page